adrianparker/setlist-finder/README.md

 ## Features

-- Search for artists by name using the MusicBrainz API
+Search for setlists by first finding the artist, then narrowing with city if known.
-- Comprehensive logging of all API calls
-- Date-based log files stored in `logs/` directory
-- Professional CLI interface with Commander.js
-- Test coverage with Mocha

 ## Installation